JonKing93/Github-Tutorial-Workshop/workshop/exercise-1.md

 # Exercise 1: Create a new repository

 In this exercise, we will create a new repository and examine its contents.
+Again, if you would like

 ## A) Create a new repository